Oneflow-Inc/oneflow/docs/source/utils.data.rst

 dataset access together with its  internal IO, transforms (including :attr:`collate_fn`) runs in the worker process.

-.. :func:`oneflow.utils.data.get_worker_info()` returns various useful information
-.. in a worker process (including the worker id, dataset replica, initial seed,
-.. etc.), and returns ``None`` in main process.
-Users may use this function in
-.. dataset code and/or :attr:`worker_init_fn` to individually configure each
-.. dataset replica, and to determine whether the code is running in a worker
-.. process.
-For example, this can be particularly helpful in sharding the dataset.

 For map-style datasets, the main process generates the indices using :attr:`sampler` and sends them to the workers.
 So any shuffle randomization is done in the main process which guides loading by assigning indices to load.